-The robust demographic diversity among the 10 million residents in Los Angeles County affords the Court the opportunity to employ a representative workforce.
+The robust demographic diversity among the almost 10 million residents in Los Angeles County affords the Court the opportunity to employ a representative workforce.
 Consequently, many of its employees possess the language skills necessary to serve LEP court users.

-1. COURT INTERPRETER QUALIFICATIONS
+COURT INTERPRETER QUALIFICATIONS

-The Court employs nearly 400 California certified or registered court interpreters to interpret court proceedings.
-They undergo rigorous testing of their language proficiency in English and their target languages.
-They are also required to complete 30 hours of continuing education every 24 months and to take an ethics class.
-They fulfill other certification/registration requirements and are also subject to a professional Code of Ethics.
+The Court employs approximately 300 California certified or registered court interpreters to interpret court proceedings.
+They undergo rigorous testing of their proficiency in English and their target language(s).
+They are also required to take an ethics class for certification and complete 30 hours of continuing education every 24 months.
+They fulfill other certification/registration requirements and are bound by a professional Code of Ethics.
 The Court also contracts with independent court interpreters to supplement its workforce.

 If diligent efforts fail to identify a certified or registered court interpreter, Government Code 68561(c) authorizes the Court to use provisionally qualified interpreters.
-Before the Court uses such an interpreter, Rule 2.893 of the California Rules of Court requires the Court to inquire into the interpreters' skills, professional experience and potential conflicts of interest and to make a finding of the individuals' suitability to interpret.
+Before the Court uses such an interpreter, Rule 2.893 of the California Rules of Court requires the Court to inquire into the interpreters' skills, professional experience, and potential conflicts of interest to make a finding of the individuals' suitability to interpret.
 After doing so, the Presiding Judge or his/her designee provisionally qualifies an individual to interpret in a court proceeding.